dvdmtw98/blog/Post Vault/articles/2021-03-11-tryhackme-blue.md

 ![Executing SMB Exploit on Target](images/thm-blue/executing-exploit.png)

 **Note:** When we run the exploit it might fail on the first try but it should be able to connect automatically on the second try.
-If the exploit runs successfully we should be an shell session
+If the exploit runs successfully we should be in a shell session

 ![Remote Access to Target System Gained](images/thm-blue/remote-access-gained.png)

-### Task 3 : Escalation
+### Task 3: Escalation

 1. **If you haven't already, background the previously gained shell (CTRL + Z).
-Research online how to convert a shell to meterpreter shell in metasploit.
+Research online how to convert a shell to meterpreter shell in Metasploit.
 What is the name of the post module we will use?
 (Exact path, similar to the exploit we previously selected)**

 > post/multi/manage/shell_to_meterpreter